 1. Hire the Right Moving Company

 If it's in your budget, consider using a moving service.
 Keep in mind that prices tend to skyrocket during the summer months when there’s greater demand.
-Many moving companies require a few weeks notice, so book early to avoid any extra fees and stress.
-And remember, it’s more than just the price — the service itself can make the process a cinch or a hassle, so talk to friends, family and colleagues who’ve used movers before.
-As you’re vetting different companies, ask lots of questions to uncover any hidden charges or fine print.
-For instance, you may find a mover who offers a cheaper price but will charge you for every box or piece of bubble wrap they use.
+Many moving companies require a few weeks' notice, so book early to avoid any extra fees and stress.
+Remember: it’s more than just the price — the service itself can make the process a cinch or a hassle, so talk to friends, family and colleagues who’ve used movers before.
+As you vet different companies, ask lots of questions to uncover hidden charges or fine print.

 2. Pack Wisely